diffusor/taketake/design/robust_file_copy.rst

 *As each wav file is produced from the above:*

-7. make symlink from orig_filename.wav.flac to the final destination flac name (this will start as broken; its presence means the flac file hasn't been verified yet)::
+7. Make symlink from orig_filename.wav.flac to the final destination flac name (this will start as broken; its presence means the flac file hasn't been verified yet)::